0xIcarus/0xIcarus/README.md

 Hi, I'm Icarus 👨‍💻
 ==============

-***I'm a cybersecurity enthusiast and I like to code in Python.
+***I'm a cybersecurity enthusiast and I like to code in C and Python.
 I also like Linux and open source software.***

 <p align="center">
   <img src="https://i.ibb.co/H4dfMT3/carbon.png alt="carbon" border="0" width="400">